pgRouting/pgrouting/src/bdAstar/doc/bdAstar.rst

     ./pgr_bdAstar
     ./pgr_bdAstarCost
     ./../../costMatrix/doc/pgr_bdAstarCostMatrix
-    ./../../costMatrix/doc/pgr_bdAstarCostMatrix

 Synopsis
 -------------------------------------------------------------------------------

-Based on Dijkstra's algorithm, the bidirectional search finds a shortest path a starting vertex (``start_vid``) to an ending vertex (``end_vid``).
+Based on A* algorithm, the bidirectional search finds a shortest path from a starting vertex (``start_vid``) to an ending vertex (``end_vid``).
-It runs two simultaneous searches: one forward from the source, and one backward from the target, stopping when the two meet in the middle.
+It runs two simultaneous searches: one forward from the ``start_vid``, and one backward from the ``end_vid``, stopping when the two meet in the middle.
 This implementation can be used with a directed graph and an undirected graph.